phil294/AHK_X11/README.md

 ## Installation

-Prerequisites on Ubuntu: Running a X11 display server (if you don't know what that means, you're already doing it) and installing `sudo apt-get install libxinerama1 libxkbcommon0 libxtst6 libgtk-3-0 libevent-pthreads-2.1-7 libevent-2.1-7`.
+1. Be running a X display server (if you don't know what that means, you're already doing it)
+1. Prerequisites
+    1. Ubuntu 20.04 and up, Pop OS, etc.:
+        ```bash
+        sudo apt-get install libxinerama1 libxkbcommon0 libxtst6 libgtk-3-0 libevent-pthreads-2.1-7 libevent-2.1-7
+        ```
+    1. Arch Linux, Manjaro, etc.:
+        There's no AUR for this yet, so do this manually:
+        ```
+        sudo pacman -S libxkbcommon libxinerama libxtst gtk3 gc
+        ```
+    1. Other distributions:
+        There are no builds yet, please build from source (see [Development](#development) below).

-Then, you can download the latest binary from the [release section](https://github.com/phil294/AHK_X11/releases) or build from source (see "Development" below).
+1. Then, you can download the latest binary from the [release section](https://github.com/phil294/AHK_X11/releases).
 Make the downloaded file executable and you should be good to go.

 **Please note that the current version is still barely usable** because most things are not implemented yet.